geoffrosen/vaginal-microbiome/README.md

 The output will be an OTU table, appropriate for use in many programs.

-Here are the steps as I see them and as presented in Smith et al. 2012
+Here are the steps as I see them and as presented in Smith et al. 2012 and in Srinivasan et al. 2012
   1. Deduplicate the fasta file
   2. Split the fasta file
   3. Align the fasta files to stockholm files